Fordham-lawlib-bento/fordham-law-search/README.md

 TBD how we deal with it on deployment.

-If deploying to heroku, and you have a secrets.yml on disk with correct production values, you can copy them to heroku with (TBD).
+If deploying to heroku, and you have a secrets.yml on disk with correct production values, you can copy them to heroku with:

+    bin/rake heroku:secrets RAILS_ENV=production

+This will copy the production values from your secrets.yml on disk to heroku config/env variables beginning with `_SECRET_`.
+We use the `heroku_secrets` gem to then load these into Rails secrets on boot on heroku.

 ## Tests